top of page

 RESEARCH

 Emerging evidence implicates that epigenetics plays a major role in developmental processes.
 However, often dysregulation of epigenetic processes leads to different human diseases such as cancer.
 Unlike irreversible mutations in DNA, epigenetic modifications are reversible.
 This inherent plasticity makes epigenetic changes associated with human diseases potentially amenable to manipulation via therapeutic intervention.
 Therefore, understanding of epigenetic regulation is crucial for our comprehension of the alterations that can lead to disease.
 However, much about the mechanistic aspects of epigenetic regulation remains to be understood.
-Our research strives to further the understanding of mechanism of epigenetic regulation of gene expression.
+Our research strives to further understand the mechanism of epigenetic regulation of gene expression in different biological contexts.

 Understanding X-chromosome reactivation dynamics during reprograming of primed to naive pluripotency in mouse